 At least one of “fileReference” or “text” must be populated (usually only one of the two).

-If headline is populated, it can be used as needed by the manufacturer, for example as a short title in a collapsible sidebar, collapsible menu item, etc.; or as a paragraph heading for the longer content in attribute text or the content of the file named by fileReference.
+If headline is populated, it may be used as needed by the manufacturer, for example as a short title in a collapsible sidebar, collapsible menu item, etc.; or as a paragraph heading for the longer content in attribute text or the content of the file named by fileReference.

 Queries